marcelohdez/.dotfiles/README.md

 ```

 The `password-store` argument makes passwords stay even while in Sway, and the
 other is for back/forward gestures on touch pads.
-Then, [dim], [NerdFont]
+Then, [dim],
-(symbols only), and [hyprpicker] must be installed manually.
+[JetBrainsMono Nerd Font], and [hyprpicker] must be installed manually.

 Run `./init.sh`.
 Assuming a clean install this should place any files and
 scripts where they go.
 You should log out and log back in to be in `zsh`.